Chocolate Chunk Coffee Muffins

 When I was younger, life seemed black and white.
 Actions were right or they were wrong.
 Boys liked you or they didn’t.
 Mood rings where cool or they weren’t.
 As an adult, life looks more gray.
 Chocolate Chunk Coffee Muffins: are they breakfast or dessert?

 Making judgments as a kid does not involve inquiring about “circumstances” or considering “what-ifs.”
 Little is relative.
 If something is super cool (ahem, Lisa Frank), it’s super cool for every one, all the time—except boys.
 Boys are yucky and have cooties.
 The fact that my sister liked ketchup and I didn’t (and still don’t) was about as ambiguous as right and wrong became for my elementary-school self.

 As an adult, life is wrought with ambiguity.
 We grow up and learn that what works for us might not work for everyone.
 Lines are smudged, decisions are bigger and blurrier, and we start paying close attention to circumstances.

 I can’t decide if Chocolate Chunk Coffee Muffins would be more appropriate for breakfast or dessert, so I’ve embraced ambiguity and am eating them for both.
 Every bite of this scrumptious conundrum is glorious, and I encourage you to double munch them right along with me.

 The dark chocolate pieces are big, burly, and proud of it.
-I love microwaving a Chocolate Chunk Coffee Muffin up so that the chocolate melts a little, then smothering the entire oozy shebang with vanilla ice cream.
+I love microwaving a muffin up so that the chocolate melts a little, then smothering the entire oozy shebang with vanilla ice cream.
 Yes, dessert!

 Because the recipe uses bittersweet chocolate, the muffins are not overly sweet by any means.
 Additionally, swapping Greek yogurt for some of the butter keeps these muffins lighter.
 Point for breakfast.